Weird Money Saving Strategies I’ve Tried In The Name Of Travel

 It’s not my favourite approach, but I have to admit it’s pretty effective.
 It usually takes one scan of your bank statements for you to see how quickly buying drinks adds up.
 If you stop drinking, even just for a month, you’ll dodge having to buy rounds, split a bottle of wine, and the inevitable fast food run that comes at the end of the night.

 Warning: pursue this strategy at your own risk.
-Transferring cash into a parent’s account every paycheck is pretty effective (at least, it is if your sad is uber-sensible and a touch frugal like mine.
-Love you Dad!), especially so if you set up a direct debit on the day you get paid, because you’ll lose track of the transfer and, at a way later date, be pleasantly surprised by how much you’ve managed to save.
+Transferring cash into a parent’s account every pay cheque is pretty effective (at least, it is if your dad is uber-sensible and a touch frugal like mine.
+Love you, Dad!), especially so if you set up a direct debit on the day you get paid, because you’ll lose track of the transfer and, at a way later date, be pleasantly surprised by how much you’ve managed to save.

 Also, the awkwardness of asking for the money back after you’ve just transferred it is enough to inspire you not to shop online.